You’ve had an accident or collision. Now what?

 First things first, you have to buy a quality policy that will actually cover you in the event of a collision or damage to your vehicle.
 Not all insurance providers are the same.
 If you are shopping for the cheapest policy, you will inevitably get exactly what you pay for.
 Coverage will be minimal if any at all, and you will be screwed six ways until Sunday.

-When purchasing your Mexico insurance policy, a reputable broker will never offer or sell these near-worthless policies.
+When purchasing your coverage, a reputable broker will never offer or sell these near-worthless policies.
 Stick with a policy from Chubb, Mapfre, or HDI.
 Between them, it’s this writer’s opinion that Chubb is best and offers more useful benefits.

 Buying a Mexico Insurance Policy